23W-GBAC/AmaAdusei/automationblog.md

 # AUTOMATION PROJECT BLOG
+# WEEK ONE
 AUTOMATING SCHEDULED MOTIVATIONAL AND INSPIRATIONAL QUOTES FOR MENTAL HEALTH.

 I wrote a blog based on dealing with change as change can be hard on the mental health of an individual.
 So I thought it wise to automate a process whereby inspirational and motivational quotes would be generated consistently every 5 minutes to inspire the readers not to give up.
-This would be tiresome for me to do on a daily.
+In the process of change which is mostly overwhelming to the individuals, it would be nice to be reminded consistently that evrything would pan out.
+This would help reduce stress and strain on the mental health of individuals.
+Finding and posting the motivational quotes manually would be tiresome for me to do on a daily.
 I might even forget on somedays, hence the automation.
 For my automation project, I decided to use a simple python script with Virtual Code Studio and later uploaded into my github files.

 # AIM